-"Individually identifiable health information" is defined by HIPPA to mean information that is a subset of health information, including demographic information collected from an individual, and: (1) is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; or the past, present, or future payment for the individual; or (b) with respect to which there is reasonable basis to believe the information can be used to identify the individual.
+"Individually identifiable health information" is defined by HIPPA to mean information that is a subset of health information, including demographic information collected from an individual, and: (1) is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and (a) that identifies the individual; or (b) with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 "IRB" means an Institutional Review Board, which is a group that has been formally designated to review and monitor biomedical research involving human subjects.
 In accordance with FDA regulations, an IRB has the authority to approve, require modifications in (to secure approval), or disapprove research.
-This group review serves an important role in the protection of the rights and welfare of human research subjects.
+This group serves an important role in the protection of the rights and welfare of human research subjects.